Regularitee/KawaiiMaidMod/README.md

 - Small items like gems can be sent directly via [Transmitter].
 - Bulk raw materials, such as scrap metal, wood, or cloth, must be packaged first via the Matter Compressor (obtainable by using the [Transmitter] menu option).
 - Additionally, you passively gain a very small amount each day, based on rank.
+- Please note currency is digital.
+So even in the event a wallet device is lost or destroyed, the currency will not be lost.
+It's more just for checking how much currency you have saved.
+- Please note you can only store up to 10000 currency on your account.

 #### Why are some options locked?
 - The store uses a customer "ranking" system, where those who purchase more are rewarded with access to better goods.
 Some store options require higher store ranks to unlock.